Last Updated on 05/17/2023 by Glynn Willard

 I knew we would rely on generators for things like the AC and microwave.
 But enough solar (we have 340 watts) and batteries to run the water pump, LED lights and assist with the propane refrigerator.

 We have two 109 amp hour deep cycle wet batteries.
-That gives us a hair over 100 amp hours to use.
+That gives us a hair over 100 amp hours of usable electricity.
 Nothing to brag about!
 But it works well and costs very little.

 In our experience, we run the generators twice a day while boondocking for the microwave.
 If we need AC or heat, we’re running the generators.